bennekrouf/cervo/README.md

 ```

 ### Using authentication
-It based on token.
+It is based on token.
 Credentials (users/passwords) are stored in a database.
 The workflow is the following :

 1. Call signin/signup endpoint with user and password
 2. The endpoint returns a Token
 3. Call secured endpoints by passing the token in the request header with the key ___x-access-token___